bradwestness/bradwestness.github.io/_posts/2020/2020-05-26-paper-mario-party.md

 ## 2. What You Need

-The only things you need are 1 six-sided dice and some kind of timer.
+The only things you need are:
+* 1 six-sided dice
+* Some kind of timer.
 I just used my phone, but an hourglass "borrowed" from another board game would work too.

 Everything else can be made out of paper (hence "Paper Mario Party").

 ## 3. Craft World